timescale/docs/timescaledb/getting-started/query-data.md

    Use the [`ORDER BY`][order-by] clause to define the order of results from your query.
 With stock trade data, there are often multiple trades each second for popular stocks like Amazon.
-Therefore, we cannot order data descending by the `time` alone.
-This is a common problem with high-frequency data like stocks, crypto, and IoT metrics.
-Therefore, we need to order by additional information to correctly display the order in which trades were made with the exchange.
+Therefore, we cannot order data descending by the `time` alone. _This is a common problem with high-frequency data like stocks, crypto, and IoT metrics_.
+Therefore, we need to order the results by additional information to correctly display the order in which trades were made with the exchange.

    For the `stocks_real_time` data, the `day_volume` column serves as additional information to help us order the trades correctly, even when there are multiple